enahwe/KafkaGust/README.md

 ## Producer messages
 The sub-directory 'template' contains the two example templates "*DefaultMsg*" and "*JsonMsg*".

-You can create your own format templates by inserting in it the following variables :
+Also, you can create your own format templates by inserting inside it the following variables :

 ### Variables commons to all messages
 * ${NUMBER_THREADS} : The ***nbrThreads*** parameter